brainsciencecenter/crm/README.md

 2. resources

 ### Modules
-The modules subdirectory contains terraform modules for creating a host project (VPC Host Project) and service projects.
+The modules subdirectory contains terraform modules for creating a host project (VPC Host Project) and service projects ( user projects and license project ).

 The host project is used for managing the VPC network, subnets, and firewall rules.